 Michigan Library Love: Libraries to Visit This Summer

-Canton Public Library brings together community members from within Canton and beyond.
 Did you know that we are a part of the Library Network Consortium?
 This means that there is a full list of other libraries in Michigan with which we reciprocate.
-To check out materials from CPL, bring in your library card from your home library and a picture ID, and in no time, you will be able to check out the many physical materials in our collection.
+To check out materials from CPL, bring your home library card and a picture ID, and you can check out physical materials from our collection in no time.

-Many travelers visit libraries when they are vacationing in Michigan.
+Many travelers visit libraries while vacationing in Michigan.
 It’s a fun and engaging way to see what other libraries throughout the state have to offer.
-We asked Michigan libraries to share what makes them special and worth visiting and got lots of great responses.
-From beautiful and historic architecture to stunning gardens with musical instruments, vibrant children’s departments to amazing historical rooms, Michigan's outstanding libraries are just waiting to be discovered.
+We asked Michigan libraries to share what makes them special and worth visiting, and got lots of great responses.

-If there’s one thing all libraries have in common, it’s how much we love seeing smiling patron faces.
-If you visit any or all of the fantastic places on this list, be sure and tell them the Canton Public Library said hello.
+If you visit any or all of the fantastic places on this list, be sure to tell them the Canton Public Library said hello.

 Ann Arbor Area